- Our Strategy

 - About Us

-The A-B-C-D method to applying the The Natural Step Framework consists of four steps which are repeated as an organisation progresses toward sustainability.
+The ABCD planning method of the Framework for Strategic Sustainable Development consists of four steps which are repeated as an organisation progresses toward sustainability.

-This method as others used by TNS practitioners is based on backcasting from sustainability principles.
+This method, like others used by The Natural Step, is based on backcasting from sustainability principles.

 A = Awareness and Visioning